 A breast MRI captures multiple images of your breast.
-Breast MRI images are combined, using a computer, to generate detailed pictures.
+Breast MRI images are combined, using a computer, to create detailed pictures.

 Why it's done

-A breast MRI is most often used to screen for breast cancer in women thought to have a high risk of the disease.
-A breast MRI may also be used to assess the extent of breast cancer.
+A breast MRI is used to assess the extent of breast cancer.
+It's also used to screen for breast cancer in women thought to have a high risk of the disease.

 Your doctor may recommend a breast MRI if: